BarbeRousseLibre/hermessenger/docs/GOALS.md

 while true; do find /path/to/temp_mail_directory -type f -name "mail_pending_*.json" -exec rm {}\; done
 ```

-Etcetera, there is some ways to take care of such with less pain, open to ideas :) !
+Etcetera, there is some ways to take care of such with less pain, open to ideas or better ways :)!